-Creating a painting-object on usable cloth has advantages—it can be draped, folded, sewn into loops, hung on a trapeze in mid-air (instead of against a wall), layered, and, when no longer needed as "painting," turned into clothes or rags.
+Creating a painting-object on usable cloth has advantages—it can be draped, folded, sewn into loops, hung on a bar in space (instead of against a wall), layered, and, if not wanted as "painting," turned into clothes, bags, bandanas, or rags.

 This is a small selection.
 More on @dymline on Instagram.